matsfranco/flight-tracker-analyzer/README.md

 - Flight path as a line with markers
 - Color-coded elevation (using Viridis colorscale)
 - Interactive controls to rotate, zoom, and pan
-- Axes for longitude, latitude, and elevation
+- Consistent meter-based coordinate system for all three axes
+- Optional elevation scaling to emphasize vertical variations
+- Hover information showing actual coordinates and elevations

 ## Sample Output